GrimMori/python-pill/readme.txt

 ✧･ﾟ: *✧･ﾟ:* 　PYTHON PILL　 *:･ﾟ✧*:･ﾟ✧

-To run the program open a terminal and write: python slideshow.py
+To run the program open a terminal, navigate to the containing directory using the commands:

-if you want to learn more about Python you can try using the following commands:

-	whatis python
+	cd (stands for "change directory")

+	ls (stands for "list files")

+and then write:

-	man python
+	python slideshow.py

-and also check out:
+LEARN MORE ABOUT PYTHON:

 www.python.org/